koendv/paste_dispenser/README.md

 * Take the workpiece [insert_practice](https://github.com/koendv/paste_dispenser/blob/master/openscad/aerzetix-C19143/insert_practice.stl) and place 4 heat-set inserts, as a test.
 Set your soldering iron to the filament extrusion temperature used during 3D printing, about 255&deg;C.
 * Take the workpiece [motor_mount](https://github.com/koendv/paste_dispenser/blob/master/openscad/aerzetix-C19143/motor_mount.stl) and place 4 heat-set inserts.
 * Take the workpiece [plunger](https://github.com/koendv/paste_dispenser/blob/master/openscad/aerzetix-C19143/plunger.stl) and place 1 heat-set insert.
-* Using **a drop** of acetone, glue the small conical tip to the plunger.
+* Using **a drop** of acetone, glue the small conical part to the plunger tip.
 Acetone is a solvent for ABS.

 Mechanical assembly is next.
 ## Assembly
 The mechanical part consists of stepper motor, coupler and leadscrew.

+The stepper motor is a [28BYJ-48](https://www.adafruit.com/product/858).
+The motor can be used "as is", or [modified to bipolar](https://coeleveld.com/wp-content/uploads/2016/10/Modifying-a-28BYJ-48-step-motor-from-unipolar-to-bipolar.pdf) for additional torque.

+The leadscrew is 64mm of M4 threaded rod, 0.7mm pitch.

+Two options exist for the coupler between motor and leadscrew.
+Choose between the 3D-printed ABS coupler and an aluminum coupler.

+The 3D-printed ABS coupler needs an additional two M3 screws to close.
+Using the ABS coupler makes for a lightweight instrument.
+However, this is a piece under considerable mechanical stress, and the 3D-printed layers happen to be in the direction of the shearing forces.
+The motor torque may cause the coupler to crack or delaminate.
+If that happens, you can try tweaking printing parameters - higher temperature, lower printing speed - to improve bonding between layers.
+Or you can choose to buy a shaft coupler instead.

+[Aluminum 4mm to 5mm shaft couplers](https://www.google.com/search?&q=%2B%22D19*L25%22+Shaft+Coupling+Aluminium+flexible+%2B%224x5%22+aliexpress) are readily available from ebay or aliexpress.
+Before buying, check the following parameters: Length: 25mm Diameter: 19mm Shaft 1: 4mm Shaft 2: 5mm.
+Aluminum couplers easily handle the torque, but add weight.
+[Nylon shaft couplers](https://www.google.com/search?q=nylon+plastic+shaft+coupler+%2B"4mm"+aliexpress) don't add weight, but you'd have to buy a 4mm to 4mm coupler and ream out one end to 5mm yourself.

+I suggest trying the ABS coupler first.

+Attach the stepper motor to the motor mount using two nylon or stainless steel M4x10 hex socket screws.
+Nylon screws keep the weight down.
+Attach the syringe holder to the motor block, again with two M4x10 hex socket screws.

+The pins of the PCB align with the holes in the front of the motor mount.
+Fix the PCB in place with double-sided sticky tape.
+Run 1-2m of cable from the 6-pin Dupont connector on the right of the PCB.
+The cable connects solder paste dispenser to a 5V TTL serial to USB converter and the foot switch.

 ## Care